jheddings/notional/docs/parser.md

 ### `CsvParser.title` ###

 The parser will attempt to read a `name` property from the input data source.
-As seen in the above example, this is a useful pproperty when creating the database.
+As seen in the above example, this is a useful property when creating the database.

 If there is no `name` available, this property will be `None`.